 On the eleventh hour of the eleventh day of the eleventh month of 1918, an armistice went into effect between Germany and the Allied nations, a day that was regarded as the end of the war to end all wars.
-President Woodrow Wilson declared November 11, 1919, as the first commemoration of Armistice Day, and this year marks the 100th anniversary of the end of the First World War.
+President Woodrow Wilson declared November 11, 1919, as the first commemoration of Armistice Day, and 2018 marked the 100th anniversary of the end of the First World War.

 In Great Britain and Canada, November 11 is known as Remembrance Day.
 Poppies are the best known symbol of Remembrance Day and were adopted as a symbol of remembrance from the poem "In Flanders Fields", penned by Lieutenant Colonel John McCrae in May 1915 after he lost a friend in the Battle of Ypres.
 Beautiful bright red Flanders poppies flourished across the scarred battlefields of muck and destruction during the war and after.

 Want to learn more?
 Check out some of our books and DVDs.

 Looking for World War I fiction?
 We've got you covered with a mix of classic and contemporary novels that focus on both the war and the homefront experiences.

 The classic novel of WWI.
 From the perspective of a young disillusioned German soldier.
 Compulsively readable and raw, Erich Remarque himself was badly wounded during WWI.
 During the rise of Nazism, Remarque's work was branded as unpatriotic and he fled to Switzerland 1931.
 In 1933, the Nazis banned two of his novels and held a bonfire to burn his books.